Heterogeneous Prompting and Execution Feedback for SWE Issue Test Generation and Selection: Discussion

-Test generation from issues could potentially suffer from model memorization and contamination since the model might have seen the data during the training phase.
+\textbf{Contamination through Issue Morphs.} Test generation from issues could potentially suffer from model memorization and contamination since the model might have seen the data during the training phase.
 Both prior works by Ahmed et al.~\cite{ahmed_et_al_2025} and M{\"u}ndler et al.~\cite{mundler_et_al_2024} addressed this issue and show that the model-generated tests are very different from developer-written tests and the impact of contamination is minimal.
-Since we build upon Ahmed et al.'s Otter++, we refer to their contamination analysis except for places where \oursystem might potentially introduce new contamination.
+However, \oursystem might potentially introduce new contamination.
 Specifically, issue morphs might introduce contamination while rewriting the issue.
 To investigate this, we manually validated the samples before execution-augmented test repair.
 We took 50 samples (25 from each model) where the original planner prompt was not producing \failtopass tests but after issue morph the tests became \failtopass.
 We had 4 raters with programming experience ranging from 15-30 years.
 We presented the raters with four pieces of information: (i)~original issue description, (ii)~modified issue, (iii)~non \failtopass version of the test, (iv)~\failtopass version of the test.
 We asked the raters the following three questions.

 \begin{itemize}[leftmargin=2em]

 \item Is the modified issue adding new information that might influence the model's decision? \item Is the modified issue removing any information that might influence the model's decision? \item In cases of addition, does this rewrite cause contamination that might help the model generate fail-to-pass tests?
 The rater can decide on this by comparing the two versions of the tests.